anqihu2/spoli_group/README.md

 This repository stores the data and analysis scripts for the manuscript *"Specific Weaknesses in Linguistic Statistical Learning in Children with Autism Spectrum Disorder"*.

-The design of the SL tasks are described here: https://www.jove.com/cn/v/61474/measuring-statistical-learning-across-modalities-domains-school-aged
+The design of the SL tasks is described here: https://www.jove.com/cn/v/61474/measuring-statistical-learning-across-modalities-domains-school-aged

 To replicate the SL tasks, please refer to https://github.com/Qlab-UDel/web_stat_learn